influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/visualization-types.md

 ![Table Controls for Table view](/img/chronograf/chrono-viz-table-controls.png)

+In the **Table Controls** view, specify the following options to display time series data in the **Table** view:

 * Time Format
+  - Use the selection list to select
 * Time Axis
+  - S
 * Lock First Column
 * Customize Fields
 * Thresholds